namoosir/African-Impact-Challenge/README.md

 <br />

 **Installation**<br />
 While this application runs on the host machine, a sort of browser should be installed.
-We reccomend installing chrome.<br />
+We recommend installing chrome.<br />
 Next, you should have database X installed, we used version x.x.x.x., however, the latest version should also work.<br />
 Make sure you also have X and Y interrupters/languages installed.<br />
 <br />